codebug-tech/week_1_B/README.md

          </body>
       </html>
     ```
-6. Add a title for your page with the name of your recipe.
+6. Add a title for your page in the `title` html element with the name of your recipe.

 # THE CODE
+> Don't worry if your recipe site doesn't look great, you'll be adding the styling later.

 Your recipe page must include the following: